fastserial/lite3/README.md

 - Predictable latency
 - No `malloc()` API, caller provides buffer
 - Library size 9.3 kB (core) and dependency-free
-- Fully written in gcc/clang C11
+- Written in C11 using GNU C syntax
 - Optional subdependency (yyjson) to support conversion to/from JSON
 - MIT license